sparkfun/SparkFun_GNSS_Flex_pHAT/docs/hardware_assembly.md

 </figure>

+!!! tip
+	For the best performance, we recommend users choose a compatible L1/L2/L5/L6 GNSS antenna and utilize a low-loss cable.
+Also, don't forget that GNSS signals are fairly weak and can't penetrate buildings or dense vegetation.
+The GNSS antenna should have an unobstructed view of the sky.

+	!!! note
+		Please keep in mind that these are general suggestions for our GNSS Flex modules.
+Some of these boards may have multiple GNSS antenna connections, an integrated antenna, support specific frequency bands, etc. For more details on a specific GNSS Flex module, please refer to their [hookup guide](modules.md).

 ### Connection Options
 There are two options for connecting an external antenna to a GNSS Flex module:

-- An external antennas can be connected through the U.FL connector on the GNSS Flex board.
+- An external antenna can be connected through the U.FL connector on the GNSS Flex pHAT.
 - However, for a sturdier connection, there is a signal pass-through between the U.FL and SMA antenna connectors on the GNSS Flex pHAT.
-To utilize the SMA connector, user can bridge the U.FL connections of the boards with a U.FL cable.
+To utilize the SMA connector, users can bridge the U.FL connections between the boards with a U.FL cable.

 <div class="grid" markdown>